-105 3.2 Petrographic observations
+3.2 Petrographic observations

-thin Polished sections were investigated with optical microscopy in transmitted and reflected light, and under cathodoluminescence (CL) equipment composed of a BX41 microscope coupled to a cold cathode from NewTec operating at 12 kV and 200-300 μA and a Qicam Fast 1394 digital camera.
+- 105 Polished thin sections were observed with optical microscopy in transmitted and reflected light, and under cathodoluminescence (CL) equipment composed of a BX41 microscope coupled to a cold cathode from NewTec operating at 12 kV and 200-300 μA and a Qicam Fast 1394 digital camera.
 More details about the cathodoluminescence activators and inhibitors in fluorite can be found in Baele et al., (2012) and Kempe et al., (2002).
-Uncoated polished thin sections were also observed and analyzed by scanning electron microscopy (SEM, Phenom X Pro) using a charge compensation sample holder in backscattered electron mode (BSE).
+Uncoated polished thin sections were also observed and analyzed by scanning electron microscopy (SEM, Phenom X 110 Pro) using a charge compensation sample holder in backscattered electron mode (BSE).
 Images were produced at an acceleration voltage of 15 keV.
-Semi-quantitative elemental compositions were measured through energy dispersive X-ray
+Semi-quantitative elemental compositions were measured through energy dispersive X-ray - acceleration voltage of 15 keV.
+Semi-quantitative elemental compositions were measured through energy dispers spectrometry (EDS) at an acceleration voltage of 15 keV and an accumulation time of 30 s.